A PDF version of the article can be found here.

 When he assigned this device to Finwë Tolkien would have had in mind his late reworking of his ‘Silmarillion’ cosmology, in which the Sun and Moon existed from the beginning of the world, and so during Finwë’s lifetime.
 In most early versions of his tales Finwë was slain before the Sun and Moon were created from the Two Trees (J.R.R.
 Tolkien: Artist & Illustrator, p.
 194).

-A few years later, in 1964, Tolkien was interviewed by Denys Gueroult about The Lord of the Rings.
+In 1964, Tolkien was interviewed by Denys Gueroult about The Lord of the Rings.
 During the interview, he said that Aman was part of the physical world until the Downfall of Númenor, and then proceeded to discuss the effects of the Catastrophe on the Earth and the Blessed Realm.
 The full recording of the interview can be found at https://www.bbc.co.uk/programmes/p021jx7j.
 The passage cited below goes from 35:17 to 36:08 (note that there is no official transcription of the interview and the one presented here may contain misreadings insignificant for the purposes of this article).

 Then became an intellectual… People lived there only in memory, it lived in time, but not present time… And of course Númenor was drowned and the earthly paradise removed, so then… you could then get to sail to America.
 [In the] Third Age the world became round, you see, it always had been a vast globe, but they… but people could now sail around, discovered it’s round.
 And that’s my solution of the… I also wanted to give the fall of Atlantis some universal application.
 Because the point is really, I’ve written this as a story [about] language, as they get to that, you suddenly see the real curvature of the world going down like a bridge… You’re on a line which leads to what was.
 Of course I don’t [know] what your theory of time is, but what was, what is… or it never had an existence must… still has that same existence, but that’s just so… we won’t go too… you can’t go too deeply in[to] those [things], but they really are sailing back to a… to world of memory.

-It is notable that in this interview both the idea of Aman existing in memory after the Catastrophe and the fact that the world of his Legendarium “always had been a vast globe” were confirmed by Tolkien publicly and not in his private writings.
+It is notable that in this interview both the idea of Aman existing in memory after the Catastrophe and the fact that the world of his legendarium “always had been a vast globe” were confirmed by Tolkien publicly and not in his private writings.
 As was pointed out to me after the original version of this article was published, the mere mention of the world being “a vast globe” from the beginning does not necessarily contradict the old cosmology, in which the Flat Earth was encircled by Vaiya, the Enfolding Ocean, both from below and from above, which resulted in the spherical shape of the whole world.
 However, given the rest of the quoted phrase, it seems obvious that the word “world” is used here to refer to the Earth as such with its navigable surface.

-Two years later, in 1966, the third edition of The Hobbit was published.
+A year later, in 1966, the third edition of The Hobbit was published.
 Among the changes Tolkien made to the text of the book was the following, in the chapter Flies and Spiders, noted and commented on by Douglas A. Anderson in the revised and expanded edition of The Annotated Hobbit (pp. 218–9):

 1937: “In the Wide World the Wood-elves lingered in the twilight before the raising of the Sun and Moon; and afterwards they wandered in the forests that grew beneath the sunrise.” >